duganla-dev/py-xbox-control-virtualControls/README.md

-# py-xbox-control-virtualControls
+# Python Xbox Controller Controller
-Use an xbox controler to control your PC
+Use an Xbox controller to control your PC